-Greenhouse gas emissions from the Canadian transportation sector have risen by 42% since 1990, with more than half of these emissions coming from personal vehicles.
-As a result, transportation is the 2nd largest source of GHG emissions, next to the oil and gas sector.
-We need to reduce our transportation emissions.
+Transportation is the 2nd largest source of GHG emissions, next to the oil and gas sector, making up a total of 22% of all Canadian GHG emissions.
+We need to reduce our transportation emissions, and the best way to do this is by taking the bus, bike, walking, or taking other sustainable methods of transportation where ever you can.
 If active transportation or public transit really isn’t an option, carpool to reduce the number of vehicles on the road.

 Have your parents ever insisted that you turn off the lights when you leave the room?
 Do it!
 There is no need to keep empty rooms lit up.
 And, as soon as you get good at turning off the lights, encourage your parents to replace conventional light bulbs with energy-efficient LEDs.
 Not only will this reduce emissions (LED bulbs use a fraction, 1/3 – 1/30, of the energy required by incandescent bulbs), it will prove more cost-efficient in the long term.

 While we’re on the topic of conserving electricity, here are some suggestions focused specifically on our use of electronics.